 After completing his recuperation at Cam Ranh Bay, Jack returned to the 199th Infantry at Camp Frenzell-Jones.
 As soon as he arrived, he learned that the unit was being deployed to the vicinity of Xuan Loc, northeast of Saigon in the III Corps area of responsibility.
 His new outpost was Fire Base Libby, located in dense triple canopy jungle.
 This came as a shock to the men in the unit, as they were used to fighting the Viet Cong in the rice paddies of the Mekong Delta and now they were being asked to fight North Vietnamese regular soldiers in the jungle.
 The new assignment called for different tactics but was just as dangerous—Jack’s unit sustained casualties on the first night it arrived.

 Although the enemy, the terrain, and the tactics were different, the unit’s search and destroy function was the same.
-Jack and the other 16-20 members of his platoon would set out from Fire Base Libby and patrol in the field for 15-20 days, seeking to engage the enemy.
-At the end of that time, they would return to the fire base for 3 days to rest, get showers and clean clothes, and gear up for the next patrol.
+Jack and the other sixteen to twenty members of his platoon would set out from Fire Base Libby and patrol in the field for fifteen to twenty days, seeking to engage the enemy.
+At the end of that time, they would return to the fire base for three days to rest, get showers and clean clothes, and gear up for the next patrol.
 On these patrols, the danger was not so much from boobytraps as it had been further south, but from engagements with North Vietnamese units.
-This was Jack’s life for the next 6 months.
+This was Jack’s life for the next six months.

 After the war, Jack returned to small town life north of Philadelphia.
-He married and had 2 children, and took a job working at a steel mill for U.S. Steel.
-After 10-11 years, the market for American steel dried up and the mills closed, so Jack found a new job driving for the medical clinic at the Willow Grove Naval Air Station.
+He married and had two children, and took a job working at a steel mill for U.S. Steel.
+After ten to eleven years, the market for American steel dried up and the mills closed, so Jack found a new job driving for the medical clinic at the Willow Grove Naval Air Station.
 He eventually retired from that position.